 The film eventually arrives at one of the most surprisingly satisfying (and ultimately feelgood) endings that one has seen in a film.
 It takes its time but the story winds to its close gracefully bringing a number of the balls it has juggled in the air throughout to a warmly welcome conclusion.
 In the course of this, the film reveals itself as a serial killer thriller where the eventual unveiling of the killers identity holds some chillingly well written psychopathology.

 The other two books were filmed back-to-back as The Girl Who Played With Fire (2009) and The Girl Who Kicked the Hornets Nest (2009) with both Michael Nyqvist and Noomi Rapace repeating their roles, although neither of these are as effective as this film or contain any genre material.
 A Hollywood remake was announced soon after the films US premiere, as The Girl with the Dragon Tattoo (2011) directed by David Fincher and with Daniel Craig inheriting the Michael Nyqvist role and Rooney Mara stepping into Noomi Rapaces shoes.

-Niels Arden Oplev next made his English-language debut with the revenge film Dead Man Down (2013), also starring Noomi Rapace.
-He is next set to conduct the remake of Flatliners (2017).
+Niels Arden Oplev next made his English-language debut with the revenge film Dead Man Down (2013), also starring Noomi Rapace, followed by the remake of Flatliners (2017).